-Tempo runs are another type of speed workout that help to create a certain level of discomfort in your runs in order to increase your racing performance.
+Tempo runs (also known as lactate threshold runs or just threshold runs) are another type of speed workout that help to create a certain level of discomfort in your runs in order to increase your racing performance.
 (Others you should consider are the fartek and interval training)

 Why should you Tempo Train?